-When you need vision supplies, you can go to any vision provider to provide eligible vision services and supplies to you.
+When you need vision services or supplies, you can go to any vision provider.

 You may have to pay for services at the time that they are provided.
-You may be required to pay the full charges and submit a claim for reimbursement to us.
 You are responsible for completing and submitting claim forms for reimbursement of eligible vision services that you paid directly to a vision provider.

 We will tell you what we have paid for eligible vision services and supplies.
-It will tell you if you owe any amounts or if any services or supplies are not covered.
-You can receive this from us by e-mail or through the mail.
+Our notice will tell you if you owe any amounts or if any services or supplies are not covered.
+You can receive this notice from us by e-mail or through the mail.

 Who pays for your eligible vision services - this plan, both of us, or just you?
 That depends.
-This section gives the general rule and explains your vision supply maximums listed in your schedule of benefits
+This section gives the general rule and explains the vision supply maximums listed in your schedule of benefits.